 Dr. Daniel Perttu works as a Professor of Music Theory and Composition at Westminster College, where he also serves as the Chair of the School of Music.
 His music has been performed on four continents and in over 40 of the United States.
 His international credits include performances by the Niš Symphony Orchestra (Serbia), the Falcón Symphony Orchestra (Venezuela), and a recording by the Moravian Philharmonic (Czech Republic).
-In the states, his orchestral credits include the Firelands Symphony Orchestra (Ohio), Fox Valley Symphony (Wisconsin), Acadiana Symphony (Louisiana), Oklahoma Composers' Orchestra, Greenville Symphony (Pennsylvania), Orchestra Omaha, and Lakeland Civic Orchestra (Ohio).
+In the states, his orchestral credits include the Space Coast Symphony Orchestra (Florida), Firelands Symphony (Ohio), Fox Valley Symphony (Wisconsin), Acadiana Symphony (Louisiana), Oklahoma Composers' Orchestra, Greenville Symphony (Pennsylvania), Orchestra Omaha, and Lakeland Civic Orchestra (Ohio).
 Premieres slated for when the coronavirus situation is more under control include Dan’s myth-inspired viola concerto "Merlin," written for Brett Deubner and commissioned by the Perrysburg Symphony (Ohio), and his "Planets Odyssey" for piano and orchestra, written for Jeffrey Biegel and commissioned by the Canton Symphony (Ohio).
 Other orchestral performances set for 2020-2021 and beyond include Butler Symphony (Pennsylvania), Symphonicity (Virginia), Sonoma County Philharmonic (California), and Sierra Vista Symphony (Arizona).

 Performances of his music have occurred in arts festivals, new music festivals and concerts, solo recitals at the international, national, and regional levels, Society of Composers conferences, and College Music Society conferences.
 Dr. Perttu's music can be found on the Navona records label, in which his music has appeared on five albums.
 Besides his CD releases, Dr. Perttu’s music has been published by Editions Musica Ferrum (Athens, Greece), BRS Music, Inc., as well as Dorn Publications.
 Dr. Perttu has also received various commissions and awards from throughout the country.
 He completed his doctorate at The Ohio State University, master's degrees at Kent State University, and bachelor's degree at Williams College, graduating magna cum laude and as a member of Phi Beta Kappa.